xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

     ]
 ]]
 ```
-This AST result is handled to a AST interpreter.
+This AST result is handed to an AST interpreter.

-> You can find the AST definitation for different languages in [astexplorer.net](https://astexplorer.net/).
+> You can find the AST definition for different languages in [astexplorer.net](https://astexplorer.net/).

 ### Bytecode interpreter

-Bytecode interpreter is also knowns virtual machine.
+Bytecode interpreter is also known as a virtual machine.
 It has one more step for generating bytecode instructions compared to the AST interpreter.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2022/02/inter-2.png">

-The reason we need this type of interpreter is that it produces memory/space efficient data structures (array of bytes) and faster to traverse in constrat to tree-like data structures.
+The reason we need this type of interpreter is that it produces memory/space efficient data structures (array of bytes) and is faster to traverse in contrast to tree-like data structures.

 - Stack-based Machines
     - **Stack** for operands and operators
     - Result is **"on top of the stack"**

 - Register-based machines
-    - Set of **virual reigisters**
+    - Set of **virtual registers**
-    - Result is in **"acuumulator" register**
+    - Result is in **"accumulator" register**
     - Mapped to real via **register allocation**

 For Stack-based machines, take the following source code example, the produced bytecode can look something like this: